 1 That would be Tracey Hooks, Ms. Deborah Frazier and Claudette Johnson.
 And we want to just 2 3 congratulate them and thank you for your service.
-(Applause.)
-4 5 MR. GARRETT: Now, as they are coming 6 up, I just want to mention that there are six other 7 individuals that were not able to be with us, but I just want to acknowledge them.
+4 (Applause.)
+Now, as they are coming 5 MR. GARRETT: 6 up, I just want to mention that there are six other individuals that were not able to be with us, but 7 I just want to acknowledge them.
 8 That will be Helen Washington, Betty 9 Boatwright, Charlotte Sweat, Marlene Kaufman and 10 11 Joyce Williams, Keandra Willis.
-12 COMMISSIONER VANN-GHASRI: And add two 13 more to that.
-Two more to that would be Angelina Henderson and Commissioner Shemar Fisher.
+12 COMMISSIONER VANN-GHASRI: And add two Two more to that would be Angelina 13 more to that.
+Henderson and Commissioner Shemar Fisher.
 14 were one of the two first PAC members that you would 15 definitely have to give recognition.
-16 17 Angelina Henderson began the PAC. those who are on the PAC, I'm sure, should remember 18 19 Because Angelina Henderson, not only did her.
+16 Angelina Henderson began the PAC.
+17 those who are on the PAC, I'm sure, should remember 18 Because Angelina Henderson, not only did 19 her.
 20 she, was one of the first people to help the PAC, but she also was a UDC alumni and was the example 2.1 of how a Housing Choice Voucher participant could receive a certification from UDC, a nonprofit 1 management leadership.
-2 3 So, Mr. Garrett, you will definitely, and she's in with the Housing Choice Voucher 4 5 And I'm sure someone in Ron's shop should 6 know her.
-That's still working there.
+2 3 So, Mr. Garrett, you will definitely, and she's in with the Housing Choice Voucher 4 5 And I'm sure someone in Ron's shop should That's still working there.
+6 know her.
 7 Because she worked extremely hard.
-That's why, let me go on record and say this, this 8 9 is one of the problems I really have on this Board.
-10 Because I like to begin from the 11 And from some reason, and I've told our history.
-12 director and this Board over and over, you cannot 13 rely on one person giving you information on who did what.
+That's why, let me go on record and say this, this 8 9 is one of the problems I really have on this Board. like to begin from the 10 Because 11 history.
+And from some reason, and I've told our 12 director and this Board over and over, you cannot rely on one person giving you information on who 13 did what.
 14 Because it's not too many of us who like 15 to start with the root.
-From the bottom of the tree 16 17 and work itself up.
-So that means that a whole loss of 18 19 generation of a history is dismissed.
+From the bottom of the tree 16 and work itself up.
+17 So that means that a whole loss of 18 19 generation of a history is dismissed.
 And when I 20 sat on the city-wide advisory board as 21 historian, you can rest assure, I made sure my enemies, my haters, those who are confused, they

-2 Vann-Ghasri.
+1 all get recognized out of the voice of Commissioner 2 Vann-Ghasri.
 3 So, that have to be corrected.
-Thank

-4 you so much.

-5 CHAIRMAN ALBERT: Thank you,

-6 Commissioner.
-So we're going to get into our

-7 resolutions.
-The first resolution is Resolution

-8 19-09, which is to accept the final audit of DCHA

-9 for Fiscal Year 2018, as you heard from Deborah

-10 Frazier.

-11 The reasons for the audit is something

-12 that we're required to do annually.
-And it's both

-13 an audit of our programs and our finances.

-14 For this audit, as in every audit, we

-15 hire an independent accounting firm.
-The firm

-16 that we have been using is CliftonLarsonAllen, LLP,

-17 for the last few years.

-18 We have a representative here that can

-19 answer questions that Commissioners might have and

-20 to provide really, really high-level findings of

-21 the audit.
+Thank 4 you so much.
+5 CHAIRMAN ALBERT: Thank you, 6 Commissioner.
+So we're going to get into our 7 resolutions.
+The first resolution is Resolution 8 19-09, which is to accept the final audit of DCHA 9 for Fiscal Year 2018, as you heard from Deborah 10 Frazier.
+11 The reasons for the audit is something 12 that we're required to do annually.
+And it's both 13 an audit of our programs and our finances.
+14 For this audit, as in every audit, we 15 hire an independent accounting firm.
+The firm 16 that we have been using is CliftonLarsonAllen, LLP, 17 for the last few years.
+18 We have a representative here that can 19 answer questions that Commissioners might have and 20 to provide really, really high-level findings of 21 the audit.
 22 MR. GARRETT: Okay.
 I'm going to let